 April 29, 1997

-A background report on the final day of the Presidential Volunteer Summit.
+A panel discusses the strengths and weaknesses of the Presidential Volunteer Summit.

 April 28, 1997